How Anxiety Disorders Affect Life Insurance

 With panic disorders, life insurers look at how controlled the condition is,

 A pounding heartbeat, shortness of breath, high blood pressure, shaking, sweating, etc.

-The medications you take and signs that the panic disorder is negatively affecting you.
+The medications you take, and the signs of the panic disorder negatively affect you.

 The severity determines how/if it will negatively affect your life insurance rate.